srujan2031/srujan2031/README.md

 ### 👨‍💻 About Me

 I architect and deploy end-to-end AI and MLOps solutions that transform complex data into scalable, automated systems.
-My work bridges the gap between data science and robust software engineering, delivering tangible outcomes like a **15% cost reduction** for a Fortune 500 client through a custom supply chain optimization pipeline.
+My work bridges the gap between data science and robust software engineering, delivering tangible outcomes like a **15% cost reduction** for an enterprise client through a custom supply chain optimization pipeline.

 - 🎓 I'm currently pursuing my **Master's in Computer Science** at the **University of Texas at Arlington** (Expected Graduation: 2025).
 - 🔭 I’m passionate about building scalable data pipelines, automating ML workflows, and exploring the frontiers of Large Language Models (LLMs).